eslardet/ratchet_resetting/README.md

 This repository contains code to run and analyse a stochastic resetting model mediated by a ratchet potential for the following paper:

 *Roberts, Connor, Emir Sezik, and Eloise Lardet.
-"Ratchet-mediated resetting: Current, efficiency, and exact solution." arXiv preprint arXiv:2405.10698 (2024).*
+"Ratchet-mediated resetting: Current, efficiency, and exact solution."
+J. Phys.
+A: Math.
+Theor. **57** 325001 (2024).*

 Please include the above citation if you reuse this code.